 Journalist with nearly a decade's experience writing and editing science news, opinion, features, and investigations.

 I turn around factchecked, tight, readable copy within the deadline without compromising on accuracy.
-I can write for a range of audiences, from broadsheet news readers, to B2B, to high-level policymakers.
+I write for a range of audiences, from broadsheet news readers, to B2B, to high-level policymakers.

 I have more than 700 bylines to my name, which have attracted tens of millions of pageviews.
-I can tackle a wide range of formats, from quick news hits to months-long investigations.

 Can quantum computing crack the biggest challenges in health? - Nature Medicine